Persian Gulf Pro League: Persian Gulf Cup

-Before the start of the 2007–08 season the number of teams was increased from 16 to 18 teams.
+Before the start of the 2007–08 season, the number of teams was increased from 16 to 18 teams.
 The professional football team of PAS Tehran was also dissolved before the start of the season.
 Instead of PAS Tehran a new club was founded in Hamadan and named PAS Hamedan.
-In 2008, Saba Battery was also moved from Tehran to Qom.
-Since then, the club is known as Saba Qom.
+In 2008, Saba Battery was moved from Tehran to Qom and renamed Saba Qom F.C..
 The championship of the 2007–08 season was decided on the last matchday.
 Persepolis defeated Sepahan.
 Sanat Naft and Shirin Faraz (today known as Rahian Kermanshah) relegated to Azadegan League.
 The next season was dominated by Esteghlal and the two surprising teams Zob Ahan and Mes Kerman.
 Zob Ahan was the leading team after 75 minutes on matchday 34, before they lost their match against Foolad due to three conceded goals in the last 15 minutes with 1–4.
-Payam Mashhad had to relegated alongside Bargh Shiraz and Damash.
+Payam Mashhad was relegated, alongside Bargh Shiraz and Damash.

-The 2009–10 Persian Gulf Cup was dominated by the two Isfahan based clubs Sepahan and Zob Ahan.
+The 2009–10 Persian Gulf Cup was dominated by the two Isfahan-based clubs, Sepahan and Zob Ahan.
 Ultimately Sepahan won the league.
 Sepahan repeated their success by winning the 2010–11 and 2011–12 Persian Gulf Cup.
 Esteghlal won the 2012–13 Persian Gulf Cup and became for the eight time in their history the Iranian champion.